IM Bouldering League

 Each participant's handicap is used to determine their weekly points.

-League officials reserve the right to adjust participant's handicap for reasons that include but are not limited to: lowballing the first week or more likely, becoming a better/stronger climber.
+League officials reserve the right to adjust participant's handicap for reasons that include but are not limited to: lowballing the first week or becoming a better/stronger climber.
 If it is determined that a handicap should be adjusted, it will be done after the week's scoring is completed.

 Routes and Ratings